 5 Science-Backed Benefits of Yoga that Go Beyond the Mat

 Even the most die-hard yoga enthusiast can sometimes get in a bit of a slump.
 (And no, “slump” isn’t the name of a pose.)
 When life gets in the way, hauling out your mat and busting a downward dog may be the last thing you feel like doing.
-For those times, it helps to remind ourselves that yoga offers numerous benefits, besides limbering up our muscles.
+For those times, it helps to remind ourselves the many numerous benefits of yoga, besides limbering up our muscles.
 From hidden physical gains to surprising mental health boosts, a wealth of research proves that the practice is more than the sum of its poses.
-If you’re in need of a little motivation to get back in your yogic groove, here are five amazing truths about yoga.
+If you’re in need of a little motivation to get back in your yogic groove, here are five amazing benefits of yoga you might not have known!

 2. It banishes insomnia.
 Ever feel like going to sleep during shavasana (the final resting pose of every yoga class)?
 There may be a reason why.
 According to the National Sleep Foundation, daily yoga practitioners fall asleep faster, sleep longer, and wake up less frequently throughout the night.
 If you struggle with insomnia, search for specific routines for winding down toward sleep, and try practicing before bedtime.